9 items you should always buy from Costco’s Kirkland Signature brand

 - Costco

-The average newborn will need around 2,700 disposable diapers in their first year, at an average cost of $0.20 per diaper,according to Investopedia.
-In other words, that $108 savings (figuring a $0.04 difference per diaper) should pay for Costco’s$60 Gold Star membershipitself.
+The average newborn will need about 2,700 disposable diapers in their first year, at an average cost of $0.20 per diaper, according to Investopedia.
+In other words, that $108 savings – figuring a $0.04 difference per diaper – could pay for Costco’s $60 Gold Star membership.

 4. Coconut water

-Note: Correction: This story originally said Kirkland Signature vodka and Grey Goose share a water source in France.
-According to a Grey Goose representative, Grey Goose’s water source is exclusive to the brand.